exactmike/PSMenu/README.md

     - Initialization: Any arbitrary scriptblock to be run when the menu is invoked, stored as a string to be convereted to scriptblock dynamically at menu invocation.
     - Choices: An array of objects with properties "choice" and "command".
 Choice is a string which describes the option to the user.
 Command is an arbitrary scriptblock to be run when the menu choice is selected.
 Stored as a string to be converted to a scriptblock dynamically at menu invocation.
     - ParentGUID: used for determining menu location in a hierarchy and affects display / navigation options presented to the user.
+    - DefaultDisplayMode (Future option, not currently implemented, to select a text based template, PromptForChoice, or other yet to be determined options)
 Alternatively, try using New-DynamicMenuDefinition, like this: $menudefinition = New-DynamicMenuDefinition -Title "Show properties of the selected file" -Choices (ls | select-object -expandproperty fullname) -command "Get-Item" -ChoiceAsCommandParameter
 2. Run Invoke-Menu -menudefinition $menudefinition
     - Invoke-menu calls function New-MenuScriptblock to dynamically create a scriptblock which is then executed.
 The scriptblock created by New-MenuScriptblock includes the Show-Menu function which handles the display and input of user choices.
+User choice is returned to the scriptblock and the appropriate arbitrary code in the scriptblock corresponding to the user choice is executed.

 ## Development Plans